Chandler Stephenson: Washington Capitals (2015–2019)

 Although Stephenson was originally returned to the Hershey Bears to begin the 2017–18 season, he was recalled on October 24, 2017, after playing six games.
 Through those six games, Stephenson led the team with five goals and tied for the team lead with six points.
 As a result of numerous injuries to the Capitals lineup, Stephenson played on their top line during a 6–2 loss to the Vancouver Canucks on October 26.
 During the game, he recorded his first career NHL goal against goaltender Anders Nilsson.
 As a result of his performance, Stephenson was placed on a line with Lars Eller and Tom Wilson at the end of October which produced five goals and 13 points through six games.
 However, his production slowed down as the season continued and he snapped a 28-game goal drought with two goals in a 5–3 win over the Philadelphia Flyers.
-Throughout the season, Stephenson became a mainstay on the Capitals' bottom-six forwards line and spent time on the penalty kill and in 3-on-3 overtime.
-He finished the season playing an average of 87:20 on the penalty kill, the fifth-most amongst Capitals forwards.
+Throughout the season, Stephenson became a mainstay in the Capitals' bottom-six forward group and spent time on the penalty kill and in 3-on-3 overtime.
+He finished the season playing 87:20 on the penalty kill, the fifth-most amongst Capitals forwards.
 As the Capitals qualified for the 2018 Stanley Cup playoffs, he was expected to play a major role in their post-season run.

 Stephenson made his NHL playoffs debut during Game 1 against the Columbus Blue Jackets playing on the fourth line but was promoted to the second line mid-series.
 While playing alongside Nicklas Bäckström, he recorded four points including an assist on Bäckström's overtime winner in Game 5 and a shorthanded goal in Game 6.
 Following injuries to the lineup during Round 2, Stephenson was promoted to first-line right wing with Evgeny Kuznetsov and Alexander Ovechkin.
 As a member of the top line, Stephenson helped the Capitals qualify for the Eastern Conference final for the first time in 20 years.
 The Capitals met the Tampa Bay Lightning in the conference finals, where Stephenson assisted on a goal that helped Washington tie the series.
 They beat the Lightning in seven games and met the Vegas Golden Knights in the Stanley Cup Finals.
 During the playoffs, Stephenson became the first rookie in franchise history to score a playoff short-handed goal, and the first to record two straight multi-point games.
 On June 7, 2018, Stephenson and the Capitals defeated the Golden Knights 4–3 to clinch their first Stanley Cup in franchise history.
 Afterward, Stephenson stated that he would spend his day with the Stanley Cup in Humboldt, Saskatchewan, in honour of the Humboldt Broncos bus crash victims.
 On August 24, Stephenson took the Stanley Cup to the highway intersection where the crash happened and met privately with some of the survivors.